owaisalhashimi/romanizar.js/README.md

 ```

 ### Works On
 Used with:

 - Chrome
 - Firefox
+- Safari

-- Safari sets cursor before the inserted character, instead of after; any ideas?
+~~Safari sets cursor before the inserted character, instead of after; any ideas?~~ - Fixed

 Not tested on anything else.
 Uses web workers for performance, but that code can easily be moved to main script.